javierinf/sfpd/sfpd/sfpd_res/README.md

 ### nearby_suspicious_activity
 In order to decide if this flag should be True or False, it calculates all the distances from a record to every other in the TSRANGE.
 TSRANGE was used to allow using GIST indexing in order to reduce execution time on queries.

-[Point based earth distance](https://www.postgresql.org/docs/9.3/earthdistance.html) were used to calculate the distance between points.
+[Point based earth distance](https://www.postgresql.org/docs/9.3/earthdistance.html) was used to calculate the distance between points.
 This operator uses points with `(longitude,latitude)` format so I created the string and casted it to point.
-Point based was chosen over cube distance because of its lowest complexity, better accuracy and the fact that this calculations are far from the edge case (180th meridian).
+Point based was chosen over cube distance because of its lower complexity, better accuracy and the fact that this calculations are far from the edge case (180th meridian).
 If a higher level of accuracy is required, PostGIS should be used instead.